All Episodes

 They really thought that when Obama's speech was concluded, they're going to be able to keep a lot more Ivy League grads, a lot more high-tech engineers, MIT from foreign countries, this kind of stuff.

-And that Obama's not touching that because that's not what immigration reform is about to him.
+And that, Obama's not touching that because that's not what immigration reform is about to him.

-This thing last night was about many things, one of them one party rule.
+This thing last night was about many things, one of them, one-party rule.

 This was about creating, however many millions we're talking about here, new Democrat voters last night.

-I am sitting here, I literally am stunned at looking and reading the reaction.
+I literally am stunned at looking and reading the reaction.

-Well, no, I'm not stunned because I'm I'm really coming to the conclusion that we are surrounded by genuine ignorance in far many more places than you and I would like to admit.
+Well, no, I'm not stunned because I'm really coming to the conclusion that we are surrounded by genuine ignorance in far many more places than you and I would like to admit.

 And I'm not talking about stupidity.